 Giving Les Crayeres stiff competition is L’Assiette Champenoise, which offers a more modern, contemporary experience with chic, stylish bedrooms & suites and an informal, relaxed ambiance.
 But the star attraction is undoubtedly Arnaud Lallement’s superb 3 Michelin-starred cooking, using only the finest local ingredients and his culinary imagination to spectacular effect.
 And if that wasn’t enough, the bar is the only place in Champagne – to our knowledge – that offers Krug by the glass.
 Formidable.

 For a great introduction to the history, folklore, and science behind Champagne’s prestigious image, we cannot imagine a finer candidate than the house of Veuve Clicquot.
 The brand was founded in 1772 by the banker Philipe Cliquot, who decided to make use of his family’s vineyards to start a wine business.
-However, it was his son’s widow, the famous Madame Clicquot, who really built up the brand’s reputation and today Vueve operates as part of the LVMH luxury goods empire.
-Expect a fascinating tour through the cellars, plenty of interesting history and more than one glass of their delicious Champagnes.
+However, his son’s widow, the famous Madame Clicquot, really built up the brand’s reputation, and today, Veuve operates as part of the LVMH luxury goods empire.
+Expect a fascinating tour through the cellars, plenty of interesting history, and more than one glass of their delicious Champagnes.

 Renowned throughout the world from countless Champagne labels, Reims offers a rich historical legacy, great restaurants, and vibrant nightlife.
-It’s most famous monument is the magnificent Gothic Cathedral Notre-Dame, which was begun in 1211.
-It served as a setting for the coronation of French kings and so is rich in history and intrigue.
-The city also contains many of the headquarters of the noble Champagne Houses, such as Krug and Taittinger who are happy to welcome visitors.
+Its most famous monument is the magnificent Gothic Cathedral Notre-Dame, which was begun in 1211.
+It served as a setting for the coronation of French kings and is rich in history and intrigue.
+The city also contains many of the noble Champagne Houses’ headquarters, such as Krug and Taittinger, who are happy to welcome visitors.

 A short drive south of Reims is the delightful small city of Epernay.
 Although it lacks the grandeur of Reims, it does boast one of the most beautiful streets in the world: the Avenue de Champagne.
 Quite a few of the most famous firms have their headquarters here, and again they welcome visits from passionate Champagne lovers.
 You could, for example, treat your loved one to a tour of the historic cellars at Moet Moët & Chandon, which has a statue of the great Dom Perignon outside the entrance.
 And, of course, all tours must end with a glass of that famous wine!